-This footage was shot in South Africa's Kruger National Park, which is often home to such lop-sided three-way battles.
-It is likely the kudu's only crime was getting into the hippo's personal space, which was probably the whole waterhole.
-Of course, the hippo was not trying to "save" the kudu as the child heard in the video was narrating.
-Her grandparents simply did not reveal the ugly true nature of the situation to her.
+Such lopsided three-way battles are common in South Africa's Kruger National Park.
+It's likely the kudu's only crime was getting into the hippo's personal space, which was probably the whole waterhole.
+Of course, the hippo wasn't trying to "save" the kudu as the child heard in the video was narrating.
+It makes sense that her grandparents wouldn't reveal the ugly truth of the situation being captured on video.

 Wild dogs are extremely cunning when it comes to acquiring their meals.
 Few animals would be willing to brave the wrath of an angry hippo just for a chance to eat.
 Even though the kudu was already drowned and gored to death, hippos are some of the most dangerous animals on the planet.
 According to the video's description, the hippo eventually left and the dogs had their feast.
 When they were finished, the vultures moved in.
 It may not be pretty, but this is how things operate in nature.
 At least nothing goes to waste in the wilds of Africa.